16 Resolutions to Protect Your Home in 2016

 Protecting Your Investment:

-- Don’t make use of the common places that everyone would expect you to hide things – for example, spare keys under the doormat, or money between the mattresses.
+There are a few easy and basic principles you can put into practice in your day-to-day-life that can help make sure your valuable items are kept safe and sound.- Don’t make use of the common places that everyone would expect you to hide things – for example, spare keys under the doormat, or money between the mattresses.
 For valuables like jewelry, consider the use of a safety deposit box.
 For more ideas, see our post on keeping your possessions secure.

 - In case of flood, make an effort not to keep highly valuable items in the basement of your home.